Kaitlin Monte: Miss America

+Television news career

-NBC (2012–2014)
+WNBC (2012–2014)

-Monte's television experience began in 2012 as the interactive trivia host on Today in New York.
+Monte's television experience began in 2012 as the interactive trivia host on WNBC's Today in New York.
 The 10-minute segment aired during the 9 o'clock hour and included a timed, 10-question round of trivia supplemented by online engagement with fans through social media and an interactive chat room.

 SportsNet New York (2013–2014)

 Monte was the host of Mets Insider on SportsNet New York for the 2013 and 2014 Mets seasons.
 The program was a bi-weekly, magazine-style show featuring episodes geared towards a diverse range of Mets topics.

 WPIX (2014–2016)

-In June, 2014 it was announced Monte would be the new weekday morning traffic reporter for PIX Morning News.
+In June, 2014 it was announced Monte would be the new weekday morning traffic reporter for PIX Morning News on WPIX.
 She reported on traffic conditions for the New York metro area weekday mornings from 5–9:00 a.m. and occasionally filled in on the anchor desk.
 Monte was nominated for, but did not win, a 2015 Emmy Award for On-Camera Talent (Transportation/Traffic).

 Separately, Monte hosted a cocktail segment, "The Sip", on the WPIX-exclusive entertainment show Celebrity Tastemakers.